-Kiradech Aphibarnrat What's In The Bag? - World Super 6 Perth
+Kiradech Aphibarnrat What's In The Bag? - Golf Monthly Gear

 Kiradech Aphibarnrat What’s In The Bag?

-He now has 10 titles as a professional after three Asian Tours wins, one victory on the PGA Tour of Australasia and five wins on the All Thailand Golf Tour.

-The Thai moves up to a career-high 37th in the Official World Golf Ranking.
+A prominent feature of the worlds top-50, Kiradech Aphibarnrat won twice in 2018 and has four European Tour titles to his name, half of which have been matchplay events.
+Below we have taken a look at the clubs the Thai 29-year-old puts into play.

-Aphibarnrat is a Callaway ambassador and uses the Epic Sub Zero driver.
-He has also put the new Rogue fairway wood into play.
+Aphibarnrat is a Callaway ambassador and uses the Rogue Sub Zero driver after recently switching from the GBB Epic version.
+He has also put the Rogue fairway wood into play clearly indicating he is a fan of the model.

+- BUY NOW: Callaway Rogue Sub Zero driver for £349 from American Golf

+- BUY NOW: Callaway Rogue fairway wood for £219 from American Golf

+His longest iron is usually a 3-iron however he switches models occasionally.
+At times he can be seen using a Callaway Epic iron as you can see below.

-He uses Callaway’s X Forged 2013 irons from 3-5 and the company’s new Apex MB irons from 6-PW.
+Normally he uses Callaway’s X Forged 2013 irons from 3-5 and the company’s Apex MB irons from 6-PW.

-In the 2017 European Tour season, Aphibarnrat had his best ever GIR average, hitting over 71% of Greens in Reg.

-His wedge play was one of the keys to victory.
-He has a Callaway Mack Daddy forged 52° gap wedge and a Mack Daddy 4 58° wedge.
+He has a Callaway Mack Daddy forged 52° gap wedge and a Mack Daddy 4 58° wedge which he uses to great effect regularly featuring at the top end of leaderboards measuring short-game statistics.

+For example last year on the European Tour he ranked 12th in scrambling and 6th in strokes gained around the green which helped him gain important shots back on the field.

 Contines below